 10. Are there other new provisions related to voluntary employee self-identification, in addition to the requirement that contractors provide applicants a voluntary pre-offer self-identification opportunity?

 Yes.
-There is now a requirement that contractors also regularly invite all of their employees to voluntarily self-identify as an individual with a disability using the self-identification form OFCCP provides.
+There is now a requirement that contractors also regularly invite all of their employees to voluntarily self-identify as an individual with a disability using the self-identification form provided by OFCCP.
 Contractors must invite their employees to self-identify every five years, beginning the first year that they become subject to the Section 503 voluntary self-identification requirements.
 In addition, at least once during the years between these invitations, contractors must remind their employees that they may voluntarily update their disability status at any time.

 Through the new invitation and reminder to employees to self-identify, contractors can capture data on employees who become disabled while employed, as well as those with existing disabilities who may feel more comfortable self-identifying once they have been employed for some time.
 It also allows contractors to monitor and improve their practices regarding placement, retention, and promotion.

 We also added new language to the voluntary self-identification requirements emphasizing that contractors may not compel or coerce individuals to self-identify, and that contractors must keep all self-identification information confidential.

 Yes.
 The new regulations permit contractors to incorporate the EO Clause into subcontracts by reference, but only by citing the EO Clause in the regulations AND including the following sentences in bold text: